 6. Risk Mitigation

-Risk mitigation in software testing can identify potential faults and weaknesses.
-You don’t want major issues to escalate.
-This proactive approach saves time and protects your brand’s reputation by ensuring a smooth user experience.
+Furthermore, risk mitigation in software testing helps identify potential faults and weaknesses early.
+You don’t want major issues to escalate, so this approach saves time.
+It also protects your brand’s reputation by ensuring a smooth user experience.

 7. Diverse Perspectives

-Software testing outsourcing companies provide fresh insights and innovative approaches to testing.
+Lastly, software testing outsourcing companies bring fresh insights and innovative approaches.
 Their diverse backgrounds highlight blind spots that an in-house team may overlook.

 Navigating the Challenges of Software Testing Outsourcing